 - Paul Hollywood Answers All of Your Questions About The Great British Baking Show

 - Want Weekly Recs on What to Watch, Read, and More?
 Sign Up for Worth Your Time

 Mulan (March 27, 2020)

-The tale of a Chinese woman who disguises herself as a man to fight in her father’s place during a war, Mulan returns to theaters on Nov.
-2, 2018.
-Disney plans to launch a global search to find an actress to play the lead character, according to The Hollywood Reporter.
-Rumors of whitewashing swirled when a person who claimed to have read the Mulan spec script said the movie would feature a white male lead—however, a source close to the film told Vulture that “all primary roles, including the love interest, are Chinese.”
+The tale of a Chinese woman who disguises herself as a man to fight in her father’s place during a war, Mulan returns to theaters on March 27, 2020.
+Chinese actor Liu Yifei, also known as Crystal Liu, will portray the iconic warrior in Disney’s live-action remake.
+Rumors of whitewashing swirled when a person who claimed to have read the Mulan spec script said the movie would feature a white male lead.
+However, a source close to the film told Vulture that “all primary roles, including the love interest, are Chinese.”

-Viewers will notice one difference between the 1998 animated film and the new version right away: director Niki Caro has said the live-action movie will not be a musical, shattering hopes of a live rendition of “I’ll Make a Man Out of You.”
+Viewers will notice one difference between the 1998 animated film and the live-action version right away: director Niki Caro has said it will not be a musical, shattering hopes of a live rendition of “I’ll Make a Man Out of You.”